someniatko/DoctrineRestDriver/README.md

 # Motivation
-What does a black sheep and a white sheep have in common?<br />
+What does a black sheep and a white sheep have in common?
+They produce wool.<br />
-What does a big bus and a small bus have in common?<br />
+What does a big bus and a small bus have in common?
+They drive people around.<br />
-And what does a database and a REST API have in common?<br />
+And what does a SQL database and a REST API have in common?
+They store data.<br />

-No matter how a sheep is colored, it is a sheep.<br />
-No matter how a bus is sized, it is a bus.<br />
-And no matter how a database is called, it is a database.

-These statements are easy to read, but have an extensive consequence.
-Because REST APIs are databases we are able to put an abstraction layer on top of them and use object relational mapping.
+As blatantly obvious as this sounds the consequences are tremendous: With REST APIs being nothing more than data storage backends, we are able to reuse object relational mapping tools to access them.

-"I have absolutely no idea how to write a programming language, I just kept adding the next logical step on the way." said Lerdorf, the creator of PHP.
-Just skip the first part of his quote so you won't loose your faith in PHP ;) Let's focus on the second part and add the next logical step:
+And because we have absolutely no idea how to write a programming language, we're tryin to do it like Rasmus and keep adding the next logical step on the way.
+So DoctrineRestDriver saw the light of day.

-Let's enable Doctrine's database abstraction layer to use REST APIs and get rid of boilerplate code.

 # Prerequisites